ScilifelabDataCentre/pathogens-portal/content/english/dashboards/wastewater/enteric_quantification/historic_enteric_gu.md

 Wastewater contains many different types of viruses that infect humans because viruses are shed in the faeces and urine of infected individuals.
 The Norder group at the University of Gothenburg showed that the relative levels of some enteric viruses in wastewater could be used to predict upcoming outbreaks ([Hellmér _et al._, 2014](https://pubmed.ncbi.nlm.nih.gov/25172863/)).
 Indeed, previous studies by the Norder group have shown that the levels of noroviruses in wastewater increase 1-2 weeks before larger outbreaks in nursing homes and hospital wards.

 In 2017, and since 2020, the Norder group at the University of Gothenburg (GU) conducted weekly monitoring of the levels of some enteric viruses in wastewater.
 They quantify the levels of enteroviruses (including poliovirus), adenoviruses, GG2 (a norovirus causing winter vomiting disease), astroviruses, sapoviruses and also pepper molt mild virus (PMMoV).
-This page focuses on data produced using an updated method for quantification that was used from week 20 (15th May) of 2023.
-This method was used in parallel with a previous method until week 43 of 2023.
-Data produced using that previous method between week 2 and week 43 of 2023 (i.e. 9th January and 23rd October 2023) are available on the page related to [historic enteric virus data from Gothenburg](/dashboards/wastewater/enteric_quantification/historic_enteric_gu/).

-This page details the [latest method used in monitoring](#methods), as well as [a brief summary information about the viruses](#basic-virus-information), and [information about the data collected](#dataset).
+This page details the [historic methods used in monitoring](#methods), as well as [a brief summary information about the viruses](#basic-virus-information), and [information about citing the historic data](#dataset).
+Data collected using the updated method is available on the page ['Amount of enteric virus in wastewater (GU)'](../).

-The enteric virus monitoring by the Norder group was done alongside their ongoing monitoring of SARS-CoV-2 in wastewater, the data for which are [also shared on this portal](/dashboards/wastewater/covid_quantification/covid_quant_gu/).
+The enteric virus monitoring by the Norder group was done alongside their ongoing monitoring of SARS-CoV-2 in wastewater, the data for which is [also shared on this portal](/dashboards/wastewater/covid_quantification/covid_quant_gu/).

-The data and visualisations on this page will be updated **approximately weekly**.

 ## Wastewater collection sites